nzilbb/elpis/docs/README.md

 The Elpis API currently supports only single-session use - i.e. using multiple datasets or transcribing multiple sound files simultaneously is not supported.

+All server requests that have a JSON-encoded body must set the `Content-Type` header to `application/json`.

 All server responses are JSON objects of the form:
 ```
 {